 How to get there:

 By Car/Scooter: From Su'ao or Dong'ao, take Highway 9 east along the coast.
 You will have to take a dangerous U-turn or left turn across double yellow lines if you come from Su'ao, so it is better to come from Dong'ao.
+Looking for scooter rental in Yilan?
+You can search Klook here or KKday here to look for options.
+You can also check out our scooter rental guide here.

 Please see below: